-Left wing extremism (LWE) is one of the biggest internal security threats facing the country today.
-It is an important topic in the internal security topic of the UPSC syllabus.
+Left-wing extremism (LWE) is one of the biggest internal security threats facing the country today.
+It is an important topic in the internal security topic of UPSC syllabus.
 In this article, you can read all about LWE, its origins, features and government measures to counter it.

 - They reject parliamentary democracy and are aiming at waging an armed revolution against the government.

 - They follow extreme violence and also harm innocent civilians in many cases.

 - Some groups also engage in parliamentary politics while at the same time, maintain underground cadres.
 Examples of such groups: Communist Party of India (Marxist-Leninist) Liberation and the Communist Party of India (Marxist-Leninist) Janashakti.

 - Traditionally, during the early years of the movement, they handled weapons like bows and arrows, and country-made firearms, but now, they possess sophisticated weapons including rocket launchers and AK rifles.

 - The common theme among all the groups is that they are anti-government, and desire a violent mass struggle.

 - They try to get the support of the marginalised people in rural areas by espousing their cause and projecting their real and perceived grievances.